abdallah2106/abdallah2106/README.md

 ---

-## ✨ My Future Goals
+## 🎯 Goals

-- Build my first simple game using Unity
+- Build and publish small games using Unity or Godot
-- Publish Arduino-based projects and offer them as freelance services
+- Create useful Arduino-based systems (LED, IR, sensors, etc.)
+- Start working on freelance projects and build a strong portfolio
-- Learn mobile app development using Flutter or Kotlin
+- Learn mobile development using Flutter or Kotlin

 ---

-**Thanks for visiting!** 😊
+**Thanks for visiting my profile!
+Feel free to connect.** 😊